top of page

 01 Empathize

-Listening to the insights and stories shared by individuals who have lived experience was crucial to understanding the impact of stigma against bipolar disorder.
+Listening to insights and stories shared by individuals with lived experience was crucial to understanding the impact of stigma against bipolar disorder.

 02 Simplify